absmaa21/clashtools-backend/docs/database-schema.md

   - `name` (String): Category name
 - **Relationships**:
   - Many-to-Many with `AttributeName`: A category can contain multiple attribute names
+  - Many-to-Many with `BaseEntity`: A category can contain multiple base entities

 ## Database Tables